alza-bitz/snowpark-clj/.github/instructions/testing.instructions.md

 # Integration tests
 - Integration tests must be placed in the `integration` directory, with `-integration-test` appended to the namespace of the code under test.
+- Every public function should have a single test named `test-<function-name>`.
+- For each function under test, different test scenarios such as success and failure can be accommodated by using the `testing` macro from clojure.test.
+- In general, the integration tests for the functions in any given namespace should follow the same structure as the unit tests for that same namespace, but without any mocking.
 - For spot checks, you can run the integration tests on the command line with `clojure -M:integration`